Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 Paying for a WiFi package that’s as slow as sailing the doldrums is hugely frustrating.
 You can pay more for the internet for seven days than you pay a month at home.
 And don’t expect super-fast broadband speeds either.
 One cruiser said, “It’s like paying for WiFi in the Stone Age.”

 Now, I try to manage my expectations.
 I’ve found that purchasing a third-party eSIM data plan is cheaper for cellular and data connectivity in ports.
-For days at sea, I plan a digital detox and use the onboard internet cafe to check my email.
+For days at sea, I plan a digital detox.
 I found that lowering my expectations leads to less frustration on the ship.

 Group shore excursions: Hurry up and wait